rkhkim/etepcl/README.md

 Two pre-processing algorithms: Principal Component Analysis (PCA) and Bandpass.

 PCA is used for general data.
-Bandpass is used for image data
+Bandpass is used for image-specific data.

 #### PCA